 Art.
 1) The name of the organization is the Atlantic Canada Economics Association, herein after referred to as the Association.

 Art.
-2) The purpose of the Association is to promote the improvement and application of economics in Atlantic Canada.
+2) The purpose of the Association is to promote acquisition, creation and dissemination of economic and policy research taking place in and/or of particular interest to Atlantic Canadians. the improvement and application of economics in Atlantic Canada.

 Art.
 3) For this purpose the Association will